simon-ament/Study/content/🚑 Software-Technik/06_management_operations.md

 - **Accept:** No change or response action is needed, either because the occurrence or impact are negligible

 **Positive Risks:**
-- **Exploit:** Eliminate the uncertainty to increase the chances that the opportunity happens, e.g. obtaining the best resources for the team/project
+- **Exploit:** Eliminate the uncertainty to increase the chances that the opportunity happens, e.g. obtaining the best resources for the team / project
 - **Share:** Create the conditions that a third-party also benefits of the opportunity, e.g. establish agreements for how the project outcomes will be shared
 - **Enhance:** Increase the probability and impact of a given risk, e.g. adapting the plan so an activity finishes earlier than initially planned
 - **Accept:** No change or response action is needed, just be willing to take advantage of an opportunity if it happens